jetbrains-academy/rustlings-course/Structs/Structs/Method Syntax/task.md

 ### Multiple `impl` Blocks

 Each struct is allowed to have multiple `impl` blocks.
-For example, Listing 5-15 is equivalent to the code shown below, which has each method in its own `impl` block.
+For example, the listing "Implementing the `can_hold` method on `Rectangle` that takes another `Rectangle` instance as a parameter" is equivalent to the code shown below, which has each method in its own `impl` block.

 ```rust